Mortgage Company conveyancing panel requirements re Lost Documents Indemnity Insurance

 Need help with lost documents indemnity insurance from your lender?

-As to the level of cover for the lost documents indemnity insurance policy (or for that matter any indemnity insurance), consider the following sampling of Paragraph 9.2 of the CML handbook PII requirements for banks:
+As to the level of cover for the lost documents indemnity insurance policy (or for that matter any indemnity insurance), consider the following sampling of Section 9.2 of the CML handbook PII requirements for banks:

 Lender Requirement